Suicide Squad: "Mystery of the Atom"

-"Rumble in the Jungle"

 The series concludes in issues #63 - 66, in which the Suicide Squad travels to Diabloverde to depose a seemingly invulnerable and invincible dictator calling himself Guedhe.
-This despot has his own personal bodyguards, a group of villains calling themselves the Suicide Squad.
+This despot has his own personal bodyguards, who also call themselves the Suicide Squad.
 Insulted by the rival team usurping the Suicide Squad name, Waller accepts the mission to liberate Diabloverde at the price of one peso, paid by an exiled resident, Maria.

-During that mission, they confront and defeat the other Suicide Squad.
-Each member of the Squad journeys through the mystical jungle towards Guedhe's fortress, confronting their own inner demons along the way, except for Deadshot.
-Amanda Waller deceives the despot, who is actually Maria's husband, into a form of self-destruction.
-The despot believes himself to be immortal, but in reality, he is a powerful psychic whose consciousness continues to animate his remains.
-Waller convinces him that her touch brings death, leading to his demise.
-Afterward, Waller disbands the Suicide Squad, and the series comes to an end.
+After this mission, Waller disbands the Suicide Squad.

 Membership: Amanda Waller's Squad

 Notable team members from Suicide Squad (vol. 1) include: